Skip to content

 Canvas

 For selecting one Canvas.
-Sharing the same name with a campaign will result in a radio button within the Variables panel that enables you to select either Canvas or campaign.
+Sharing the same name with a campaign will result in a radio button within the Variables tab that for selecting either Canvas or campaign.

 • Replacement value: Canvas BSON ID